 Advices of corrections are used for accounting changes and correction of errors in the accounting system.

 Payroll corrections should be made directly into WebT&A. Use Form NIST- 12 “Labor Cost Correction” (formerly Payroll Advice of Correction) to correct labor costs when labor corrections cannot be processed through WebT&A, for example, bonuses or other cash awards.
 Use Form NIST – 13 “Other Objects Correction” to correct other (non-labor) objects costs.
 Users will need to generate the NSTPDTRN: Paid Transactions Report in order to complete this form.
 The NSTPDTRN report must be submitted with the form.
-These NIST forms are available at G:\OS Budget Contacts\AOC Forms Instructions from NIST.mht and instructions are located on the OS Budget Contact shared drive..
+These NIST forms are available at G:\OS Budget Contacts\AOC Forms Instructions from NIST.mht and instructions are located on the OS Budget Contact shared drive.

 UDOs cannot be corrected through the AOC process.
 These items must be corrected through an amendment process with the office that processed the UDO.